CommonGateway/CoreBundle/docs/features/Installation.md

 ## Setting up plugins

-After you install the Commonground Gateway, you can use the Commonground Gateway as it is, or take a look at plugins.
+After you install the Common Gateway, you can use the Common Gateway as it is, or take a look at plugins.
 More about plugins can be found [here](Plugins.md)